TricksterOrg/trickster/docs/configuration.md

 Changing the internal prefix using the environment variable `TRICKSTER_INTERNAL_PREFIX` is also possible but not recommended.
 If you set both the environment variable and CLI argument, the CLI argument takes precedence.

 ### Docker
 If you run Trickster in a docker container, you can change the prefix of internal endpoints by setting the `TRICKSTER_INTERNAL_PREFIX` using [any method supported by docker](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
-Eg. `docker run -p 8080:8080 -r TRICKSTER_INTERNAL_PREFIX=/api tesarekjakub/trickster`
+Eg. `docker run -p 8080:8080 -e TRICKSTER_INTERNAL_PREFIX=/api tesarekjakub/trickster`

 ### Docker-compose
 To set internal prefix in docker-compose, use the `environment` directive: